irinanita/issue-tracker/README.md

 * A case scenario that includes inserting a file, that is not an image, was manually tested with a zip file, as expected it gave an error on form submission.

+#### Search form
+* Testing with different combinations of search parameters
+* Searching for non existing keywords
+* Applying different sort options
+* Ensure that when search has zero results the search parameters are cleaned and user is informed Most challenging was making search work correctly when switching between *all-bug-features* tabs.
+The intent was to preserve the parameters while switching between tabs
+* Test that the reset works as expected - cleaning all parameters

 #### Checkout
 * Insert non valid card number